Oabilemoroka/Sales-Performance-Dashboard/README.md

 - You can replace this with your own `csv` or `xlsx` file if needed.

 ## How to Use
-1. Open the `SALES DASHBOARD PROJECT.pbix' file in Power BI Desktop.
+1. Open the **'SALES DASHBOARD PROJECT.pbix'** file in Power BI Desktop.
 2. Explore the dashboard visuals and interact with slicers to filter the data.
 3. Analyze trends, top-performing categories, cities, and customers.

 ## Technologies Used
-- Power BI Desktop for creating dashboards and visualizations.
+- **Power BI Desktop** for creating dashboards and visualizations.
 - Excel/CSV files for dataset input.

 ## Author